 - Green tea 200g or 1kg

 Combine all herbs together.
 Discard bags the bag around citrus blend to combine loose tea leaves.
-Store in airtight container.
+Store in an airtight container.

 - Strain tea and add a pinch of stevia to your taste.